 The Company conducts its business through four reportable business segments: the U.S. Corrections & Detention segment; the International Services segment; the GEO Care segment; and Facility Construction & Design segment.
 The Company has identified these four reportable segments to reflect the current view that the Company operates four distinct business lines, each of which constitutes a material part of its overall business.
 The U.S. Corrections & Detention segment primarily encompasses U.S.-based privatized corrections and detention business.
 The International Services segment primarily consists of privatized corrections and detention operations in South Africa, Australia and the United Kingdom.
 The Company's community-based services, youth services and BI are operating segments aggregated under the GEO Care reporting segment.
-The GEO Care segment, which conducts its services in the United States, represents services provided to adult offenders and juveniles for non-residential treatment, educational and community based programs, pre-release and half-way house programs, compliance technologies, monitoring services and evidence-based supervision and treatment programs for community-based parolees, probationers, and pretrial defendants.
-The Facility Construction & Design segment primarily contracts with various state, local and federal agencies for the design and construction of facilities for which the Company has management contracts.
-Generally, the assets and revenues from the Facility Construction & Design segment are offset by a similar amount of liabilities and expenses.
-There was no activity in the Facility Construction & Design segment during 2013.
-Segment disclosures below (in thousands) reflect the results of continuing operations.
+The GEO Care segment, educational and community based programs, pre-release and half-way house programs, compliance technologies, monitoring services and evidence-based supervision and treatment programs for community-based parolees, probationers, and pretrial defendants.
+The Facility Construction & Design segment are offset by a similar amount of liabilities and expenses.
+There was no activity in the Facility Construction & Design segment disclosures below (in thousands) reflect the results of continuing operations.
 All transactions between segments are eliminated.